Night Watch (1973 film): Plot

 That evening, Ellen tells John and Sarah that she saw another body in the old house, that of a woman.
 Ellen is then sedated by John and Sarah, who believe that Ellen is losing her mind.
-The next day, Ellen agrees to see Tony and, during their conversation, recounts Carl's fatal car accident.
+The next day, Ellen agrees to see Tony and recounts to him Carl's fatal car accident.
 Tony advises her to check into a clinic in Switzerland for a few weeks, to which Ellen agrees.
 Shortly afterwards, Ellen calls Inspector Walker and urges him to search the old house again.
-After falsely promising to do so, he reveals that the house was purchased six months earlier by a private company, DIPCO.
+After falsely promising to do so, he reveals that the premise was purchased six months earlier by a private company, DIPCO.

-The following evening, as Ellen prepares to depart for Switzerland, John asks her to sign several financial documents, including one that grants him power of attorney over their financial holdings.
+The following evening, as Ellen prepares to depart for Switzerland, John asks her to sign several financial documents, including a power of attorney granting him control over their financial holdings.
 She complies, before noticing in the documents that John had recently acquired DIPCO.
-Ellen angrily accuses John and Sarah of having an affair and plotting to torment her in order to have her committed, showing him the key to the old house.
-When John denies Ellen's accusations, she runs to the old house and lets herself inside using the key; John and Sarah both chase after her.
+Ellen angrily accuses John and Sarah of having an affair, revealing that she had discovered their tickets for Bermuda.
+She assails them for plotting to torment her in order to have her committed, and claims Sarah was trying to poison her.
+When John denies Ellen's accusations, she runs to the old house and lets herself inside; John and Sarah both chase after her.
 Ellen lures the two to the second-floor room where she claimed to have seen the bodies.
 There, she slashes John's throat and stabs Sarah to death, before positioning them in exactly the same manner that she claimed to have seen the two bodies.

-It is revealed that Ellen had feigned insanity by claiming to have witnessed two murders in the old house as part of an elaborate scheme to murder both John and Sarah for their affair, and to weary the police with her repeated phone calls in order to dissuade them from investigating the house and finding the bodies of John and Sarah.
-Mr. Appleby, whose father owned John and Ellen's house before they purchased it, makes a surprise visit, congratulating Ellen on pulling off her scheme.
+She then calls the police and once again claims to have seen two murdered bodies in the abandoned house, wearying them into apathy over investigating her actual killings.
+Mr. Appleby, who had grown up i John and Ellen's house as a child, makes a surprise visit, congratulating Ellen on pulling off her scheme.
 He assures her that he does not intend to report the murders, as Inspector Walker would not believe him.
-Ellen asks Mr. Appleby to look after her house and the garden until she returns.
-Mr. Appleby happily agrees as Ellen bids him goodbye and departs.
+Ellen asks Mr. Appleby to look after her house and the garden while she is away, indefinitely.
+Mr. Appleby happily agrees to the bargain as Ellen bids him goodbye and departs.